 Sensational from the moment they emerge in bud, through to their petals grand opening.
 The pearly white petals of Dutch Crocs ‘Pickwick’ have the most beautiful, intricate, mauve blue stripes.
-Each bloom is absolutely lovely.
-Dutch Crocus ‘Pickwick’ is a beauty to herald the spring.
+Each bloom is an individual and absolutely lovely.

-Dutch Crocus are invaluable early flowers, they are among the first of the spring blooms to open (or the last of winter, depending on where you live).
-They flower just after the species Crocus and Galanthus.
+These dainty and delightful flowers are among the first of the spring blooms to open (or the last of winter, depending on where you live), unfurling just after the species Crocus and Galanthus.

-Once established, these delicate beauties can produce up to four flowers a bulb.
-Dutch Crocus blooms are the largest of the Crocus, and they are one of the easiest to grow.
+Once established, these charming beauties can produce up to four flowers per bulb.
+Dutch Crocus blooms are the largest of the Crocus family, and they are one of the easiest to grow.

 Choose a relatively sunny spot with well drained soil.
 Dutch Crocus will tolerate light shade, such as under deciduous trees, especially in more temperate zones where they will have winter sun and then protection from the hot summer rays.
 The petals only open with sun so you will need to ensure they have some of that.

-The bulbs of Dutch Crocus don't need to be lifted every year, if they are protected from the hot summer sun and have good drainage you can leave them in the ground, this is known as naturalising.
+The bulbs can be left in the ground if they are protected from the hot summer sun, and have good drainage, this is known as naturalising.
 If you allow them to naturalise like this, you can dig and divide them after four or five years.
-To protect the bulbs from summer sun you could add a mulch, grow them in combination with perennials or beneath deciduous trees.
+In an exposed position, to protect the bulbs from summer sun you could add mulch, grow them in combination with perennials or beneath deciduous trees.

-We advise you protect new growth of Dutch Crocus from slugs and snails and to fertilise annually in winter and spring.
+We advise you protect new growth from slugs and snails and to fertilise annually in winter/spring.